Harris on Ukraine: World at 'a decisive moment in history'

+Harris addressed the annual Munich conference the day after President Joe Biden said he was "convinced" that Russia's Vladimir Putin has made the decision to invade neighboring Ukraine.

-Harris aimed to make the case to a largely European audience that the West has “strength through unity” and that an invasion would likely lead to an even bigger NATO presence on Russia’s doorstep.
+Harris made the case to a largely European audience that the West has “strength through unity” and that an invasion would likely lead to an even bigger NATO presence on Russia’s doorstep.

+He responded: “We clearly understand what is going on.
+This is our land.
+We want peace.”

-He also said he needs Western allies to take “specific steps,” alluding to Ukraine’s requests for even more military and economic assistance.
-Zelensky also noted that with Russian troops at his country’s borders, Ukraine’s army is in fact “defending all of Europe.”
+He said he needs Western allies to take “specific steps,” alluding to Ukraine’s requests for even more military and economic assistance.
+Zelenskyy also noted that with Russian troops at his country’s borders, Ukraine’s army is in fact “defending all of Europe.”

+Harris herself remarked about the perilousness of the moment in her address at the conference, noting that “not since the end of the Cold War has this forum convened under such dire circumstances.”

+“Today, as we are all well aware, the foundation of European security is under direct threat in Ukraine,” she said.

-Russia annexed Ukraine's Crimea Peninsula in 2014, and pro-Russia separatists have been fighting Ukrainian forces in the country's east for almost eight years.
+Russia annexed Ukraine's Crimean Peninsula in 2014 and fomented a rebellion in eastern Ukraine, where pro-Russia separatists have been fighting Ukrainian forces for almost eight years.
 The United States and the European Union previously sanctioned Russia over its seizure of Crimea.

 Western fears of an invasion have escalated in recent months as Russia amassed more than 150,000 troops near Ukraine's borders.